zefferno/bitcoin-tracker/README.md

 # Introduction
-Bitcoin tracker is a tiny web-based microservice used to track currency rates.
+Bitcoin tracker is a PoC for a microservice used to track currency rates.

-Meant to be used in K8s environment as a PoC.
+Meant to be run in a K8s environment.

 Written using Python, Flask and SQLite.
 Running under Waitress WSGI Server.